Research and Study By: Timothy M. Youngblood

 This term "My Name" here is "shem" or "shame" and is an appellation as a mark or memorial of individuality, (by implication honor, authority, character) which could very well be that the reference is to using God's name in relation to Baal as we know from our research that the Christian religion is full of Baal worship thus the statement in Jer 23:26-27.

-I know that many will have their own explanation for why this research is not valid but the one thing I have learned in my 62 years is that we humans have a bad habit of self-deception.
+I know that many will have their own explanation for why this research is not valid but the one thing I have learned in my 62 years as of this writing that we humans have a bad habit of self-deception.
 My wife stated to me one day that people say they want the truth till they find that it does not go along with their beliefs."
+Also the truth can't be known if a person just reads to find fault or what they will accept or not accept without doing the same research to see where their understanding can be proven out which means they must show real research that truly refutes this research.

 I will end this study where Paul stated to Timothy, "If anyone teaches otherwise and does not consent to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which accords with godliness, he is proud, knowing nothing, but is obsessed with disputes and arguments over words, from which come envy, strife, reviling, evil suspicions, useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
 From such withdraw yourself."
 1-Timothy 6:3-5

-The names of God revealed to ancient Israel in Old Testament times are listed below and here you will find that each Name described God as Who He is and what He is doing.
+The names of God revealed to ancient Israel in Old Testament times are listed below and here you will find that each Name described God as Who He is and what He was doing and with that you will get a very good understanding if you read the entire list below.

 YHVH (or Yahweh) The Living One.
 Exodus 3:14-15 "And God said unto Moses, I AM THAT I AM: and he said, Thus shalt thou say unto the children of